Larry Kert

 Lawrence Frederick Kert (December 5, 1930 – June 5, 1991) was an American actor, singer, and dancer.
 He is best known for his role of Tony in the original Broadway production of the musical West Side Story.
+He was nominated for a Tony Award (1971) for his work in the musical comedy Company (1970).

 Early life

 Kert was born in Los Angeles, the youngest of four children of Orthodox Jewish parents, Harry and Lillian (née Pearson; originally Peretz) Kert (some sources cite the family surname as Kurt).
 Kert's eldest sibling, Anita, became a vocalist, noted for dubbing Rita Hayworth and other non-singing stars in their films.
 He and his siblings graduated from Hollywood High School.
 A Shubert Theater Playbill for 1963's I Can Get It For You Wholesale, starring Kert states: "He attended Los Angeles City College.
 As a teenager he worked at breaking wild horses to saddle—which led to a teen-age career as a stunt man, stand-in, and extra in well-nigh 100 films".

 Kert's first professional credit was as a member of a theatrical troupe called the "Bill Norvas and the Upstarts" in the 1950 Broadway revue Tickets, Please!.
 After a seven-month run, he worked sporadically in Broadway, Off-Broadway and ballet productions as a dancer until 1957, when he was cast in West Side Story.